bstilin/Rocket/README.md

 - `Rocket_mv.jl`: A Julia implementation of the ROCKET transform as introduced in [ROCKET: Exceptionally fast and accurate time series classification using random convolutional kernels](arXiv:1910.13051) adapted for multivariable time series.
 The original paper does not prescribe a specific way of adapting ROCKET to multivariable time series.
 For details on the adaptation method used here, see below and docstring.
 This code does NOT perform standardization of the input data.
 Further, it assumes that the time series samples are all of the same length and do not have any missing data.

-- `ClassifierExamples.jl`: A collection of examples demonstrating how to run L1 or elastic-net penalized logistic regression, LASSO, and ridge regression using MLJLinearModels.jl and ScikitLearn.jl.

 ### data

 A folder in which to store your data.
 The examples assume the UCR data is contained in this folder.